Ode' Osbourne: Ultimate Fighting Championship

 Osbourne made his UFC debut against Brian Kelleher at UFC 246 on January 18, 2020.
 He lost the fight via a submission in the first round.

 Osbourne was expected to face Jerome Rivera at a UFC event on January 30, 2021.
 The event never materialized and the pairing was canceled.

-Osbourne was expected to face Denys Bondar in a catchweight bout of 130 pounds on February 6, 2021, at UFC Fight Night: Overeem vs. Volkov.
+Osbourne was expected to face Denys Bondar in a catchweight bout of 130 pounds on February 6, 2021, at UFC Fight Night 184.
 However, Bondar withdrew during fight week due to undisclosed reasons and was replaced by Jerome Rivera, with their bout taking place at featherweight.
 Osbourne won the fight via knockout out in round one.

-Osbourne was expected to face Amir Albazi on July 17, 2021, at UFC on ESPN: Makhachev vs. Moisés.
+Osbourne was expected to face Amir Albazi on July 17, 2021, at UFC on ESPN 26.
 However, Albazi pulled out of the fight in late June citing injury.
 In turn, Osbourne was pulled from the card entirely and rescheduled for a future event.

 Osbourne faced Manel Kape on August 7, 2021, at UFC 265.
 At the weigh-ins, Kape weighed in at 129 pounds, three pounds over the flyweight non-title fight limit.
 The bout proceeded at catchweight and Kape was fined 20% of his purse, which went to Osbourne.
 He lost the fight via knockout in round one.

 Osbourne faced C.J.
 Vergara on November 6, 2021, at UFC 268.
 At the weigh-ins, Vergara weighed in at 127.4 pounds, 1.4 pounds over the flyweight non-title fight limit.
 The bout proceeded at a catchweight and he forfeited 20% of his purse to Osbourne.
 Osbourne won the fight via unanimous decision.

 Osbourne faced Zarrukh Adashev on June 4, 2022, at UFC Fight Night 207.
 He won the fight via knockout in the first round.
 This win earned him the Performance of the Night award.